-Both Native American tribes that lived near Lake Champlain, the Abenaki and the Iroquois, had their own legends about a large creature inhabiting the lake.
-It was called Tatoskok by the Abenaki.
-Samuel de Champlain is often erroneously credited with being the first European to sight Champ, but readings of his accounts show that he saw something near the St. Lawrence River.
-It turns out, this waterway was erroneously reported to be Lake Champlain in 1960.
+The Indigenous people that have long lived and hunted near Lake Champlain, the Abenaki and the Iroquois, have their own legends about a large creature inhabiting the lake, which looked like a large, horned serpent or giant snake.
+The Abenaki term for this creature is Gitaskog.
+Early in the 18th century, Abenakis warned French explorers about disturbing the waters of the lake, so as not to disturb the serpent.
+Samuel de Champlain, whom the lake is named after, is often erroneously credited with being the first European to sight Champ, but readings of his accounts show that he saw something near the St. Lawrence River.
+Nevertheless, his account of his sighting is of interest to anyone with an interest in lake monsters!

-Champlain described what he did see in his namesake lake like this: ". . .
+Champlain described what he saw like this: ". . .
 [T]here is also a great abundance of many species of fish.
 Amongst others there is one called by the natives Chaousarou, which is of various lengths; but the largest of them, as these tribes have told me, are from eight to ten feet long.
 I have seen some five feet long, which were as big as my thigh, and had a head as large as my two fists, with a snout two feet and a half long, and a double row of very sharp, dangerous teeth.
 Its body has a good deal the shape of the pike; but it is protected by scales of a silvery gray colour and so strong that a dagger could not pierce them."
-Volume 2, chapter IX, of Champlain's journal (quoted in Meurger 1988).

 1873 was a busy year for Champ.
 A New York Times story reported that a railroad crew had seen the head of an "enormous serpent" in Lake Champlain, with bright silvery scales that glistened in the sun.
 Both the men and the monster parted ways at that point.

-In July that same year, Clinton County's Sheriff, Nathan H. Mooney, reported an "enormous snake or water serpent" he thought was 25 to 35 feet long.
+In July that same year, Clinton County Sheriff Nathan H. Mooney reported an "enormous snake or water serpent" he thought was 25 to 35 feet long.
 Then in August, the steamship W.B.
 Eddy encountered Champ by running into it.
 The ship nearly turned over, according to the tourists on board.